Boosting Monocular Metric Depth Estimation via Bokeh Rendering: Stage-1 : Bokeh Generation

-The final hidden representation after each instrumented attention block is the sum of the original multimodal interaction and the bokeh response \( h_{\text{final}} = h_{\text{MMDiT}} + \lambda\, h_{\text{bokeh}}. \) This design enables the model to preserve the global scene layout and semantics from the image through \(h_{\text{MMDiT}}\), while injecting a precise defocus control signal via \(h_{\text{bokeh}}\).
+This design enables the model to preserve the global scene layout and semantics from the image through \(h_{\text{MMDiT}}\), while injecting a precise defocus control signal via \(h_{\text{bokeh}}\).
 Remarkably, this elegant bokeh-attention mechanism works without any external depth map input, yet delivers effective bokeh rendering.
-The architecture follows the adapter-style conditioning paradigm introduced by IP-Adapter \cite{yeIPAdapterTextCompatible2023a}, but here it is integrated directly into the unified attention backbone of the MMDiT-based model in the I2I editing setting.
+The architecture follows the adapter-style conditioning paradigm introduced by IP-Adapter \cite{yeIPAdapterTextCompatible2023a}, but here it is integrated into the unified attention backbone of the MMDiT-based model in the I2I editing setting.